-If the sample is large, a significant amount of modes compete with each other to absorb the energy deposited by the SOT.
+If the sample is large, a significant amount of modes compete with each other to absorb the excitations induced by the SOT.
 In such a case, the degeneracy is high and only thermal excitations can be electrically controlled rather than current-driven coherent oscillations.
 Achieving self-sustained magnetic oscillations requires to lift the degeneracy by reducing the size of the sample and thereby lowering the excitation threshold and excitation bandwidth.
-Current-driven magnetic oscillations where reported by \citet{Liu2012b} in a 3-terminal CoFeB/MgO/CoFeB nanopillar fabricated on top of a large Ta buffer layer, and capped by an MTJ [see Fig. \ref{fig:stno}(a)].
+Current-driven magnetic oscillations where thus reported in a 3-terminal CoFeB/MgO/CoFeB MTJ fabricated on top of a large Ta buffer layer [see Fig. \ref{fig:stno}(a)] \cite{Liu2012b}.
 Due to the reduced size of the nano pillar ($\sim 50\times80$ nm$^2$), current-driven oscillations were detected electrically through the MTJ [see Fig. \ref{fig:stno}(b)] and independent control of the excitation via the currents injected into the Ta layer and through the MTJ was achieved.
-More recently, \citet{Duan2014,Duan2014b} achieved SOT-driven spin wave damping control and self oscillation in long and narrow nanowires ($\sim1.6\mu$m$\times190$nm), where both bulk modes and edge modes were identified.
+More recently, \citet{Duan2014,Duan2014b} achieved SOT-driven spin wave damping control and auto-oscillations in long and narrow nanowires ($\sim1.6\mu$m$\times190$nm), where both bulk modes and edge modes were identified.